 Working with a Student Who Has a Learning Disability

-- Extended time on exams is the most frequently suggested and implemented accommodation.
-Students who qualify and request this accommodation will bring an official form to their professor each semmester that needs to be signed and returned to Disability Services.
+Extended time on exams is the most frequently suggested and implemented accommodation.
+Students who qualify and request this accommodation will bring an official form to their professor each semmester that needs to be signed and returned to the Office of Accessibility and Accommodations.
 It is the student's responsibility to give their professor at least 24 hours notice for any exam accommodation.

-- Note takers may be hired for a student' with a learning disability.
-Disability Services will hire, train and arrange payment.
+Note takers may be hired for a student' with a learning disability.
+The Office of Accessibility and Accommodations will hire, train and arrange payment.
 You may be asked to announce the position in the class.

-- Anytime there are questions or concerns, please talk with the student after class or in private.
-In addition, Disabilities Services needs to know if there are unresolved problems or difficulties.
+Anytime there are questions or concerns, please talk with the student after class or in private.
+In addition, the Office of Accessibility and Accommodations needs to know if there are unresolved problems or difficulties.